 Lord Mayor’s Green Heart Photography Competition

 The Lord Mayor’s Green Heart Photography Competition challenged Brisbane residents to get outdoors and capture creative, emotive and inspiring images of our natural environment.
-This year we wanted to see your interpretation of the theme ‘Green Brisbane’.
+In 2019 we wanted to see your interpretation of the theme ‘Green Brisbane’.

 The competition consisted of three categories: